TANG SOO DO MOO SA KWAN (Student Handbook)

 Jogo Do Pau (Portuguese staff)

-Each of these arts had a influence with Master Dave & have contibuted to his success.
-This led him to eventually break away from the Tang Soo Do Moo Duk Kwan Federation and teach independantly.
+Each of these arts influenced Master Dave’s development and contributed to his success as an instructor and martial artist.
+This ultimately led him to break away from the Tang Soo Do Moo Duk Kwan federation and teach independently.

-He felt that organizations hinder creativity and eventually become stale with lack of innovation.
+He believed that some organizations can hinder creativity and, over time, become stale due to a lack of innovation.

-This has led Master Dave to continue to eveolve our system and led many studios to affiliate under him and use his curriculum and teaching methods.
+This has led Master Dave to continue evolving the system and has inspired other schools to affiliate under his guidance and utilize his curriculum and teaching methods.

-What is the Choong Shim Do Martial Arts Association?
+What is the Tang Soo Do Moo Sa Kwan Association?

 What does being a member mean to you?

-• Have access to curriculum videos and publications
+Access to curriculum resources, including videos and publications (as available)

 Association Logo